 SOPHIE TERMYN, LICSW

 Ms. Termyn graduated from Bates College with a B.A. in Psychology and minor in Spanish.
-She received her MSW in clinical social work from Boston University, with a concentration in children, youth & families.
-She completed her advanced clinical training practicum at the Center for Anxiety and Related Disorders (CARD).
+She received her MSW in clinical social work from Boston University, with a concentration in children, youth and families.
+She completed her advanced training practicum at the Center for Anxiety and Related Disorders (CARD).
 There, she provided individual and group CBT to children and adolescents with depression and anxiety disorders in addition to individual and intensive group treatment to young children with selective mutism.

 Ms. Termyn is a member of the National Association of Social Workers (NASW).